the-engine-room/library/_books/rainforest-tech-mobile-phones.md

 ### About

 This site was created by __[Rainforest Foundation Norway](www.regnskog.no/en/)__ and __[The Engine Room](//theengineroom.org)__  as an introduction to using technology to monitor and share information on rainforest issues, land rights and indigenous rights. [*Download the whole primer here.*](media/rainforest/Rainforest-tech-primer.pdf)
+It was first published in July 2016.
+Last updated in July 2016.

 Rainforest Foundation Norway (RFN) is one of the world's leading organisations in the field of rights-based rainforest protection.
 Its mission is to support indigenous peoples and traditional populations of the world's rainforests in their efforts to protect their environment and fulfil their rights by assisting them in: